Azure-Samples/app-service-javascript-sap-cloud-sdk-quickstart/README.md

 > **Note**
 > Be aware that SAP's mock server is anticipating the S4 Cloud version of the Business Partner API.
 So, you need to adapt the mock server to your needs.

+Use GitHub Codespaces to hit the ground running with our tailored image and avoid installing anything on your local machine.

 ### Quickstart 🚀

 0. Familiarize yourself with the [SAP Cloud SDK for JavaScript developer tutorial](https://sap.github.io/cloud-sdk/docs/js/tutorials/getting-started/introduction)